 You cannot easily discuss an issue with a coworker in the context of an email.
 You need to either forward emails, which will generate more emails, or use the built-in chat, but you will need to describe the problem since your teammates won't have the whole picture.

-Replies to customers are sent from the individual's account, not the group address, so you always need to remember also to send it to the group address.
+Replies to customers are sent from the individual's account, not the group email address, so you always need to remember also to send them to the group address.
 Otherwise, teammates will no longer see that email.
 And if the customer forgets to "reply-all", the email will never show up in the group's inbox.
 Emails can easily fall through the cracks.

-Hard to manage
+5. Hard to Manage

 There's no simple way for a manager to monitor emails from their team.
 Filtering is also a bit rudimentary, so important things might get easily overlooked.

-To wrap things up, we could say that using Google's Collaborative Inbox is far from being the right tool for the job.
+To wrap things up, we could say that using Google's Collaborative Inbox is far from the right tool for the job.
 Lost emails, unclear ownership, unintuitive UI...
 Here's where Missive might prove to be an excellent weapon to keep in your arsenal.

 Missive was built with collaboration in mind.
-These great features prove it:

-Team Inboxes: Foster accountability
+Team Inboxes: Foster Accountability

 - Observers do not receive notifications and see conversations listed in the team inbox only.
 This is perfect for managers who want to monitor the work being done but don't want to be flooded with notifications.